nicbus/rgb-sandbox/README.md

 The manual version requires handling of data directories and services, see the [dedicated section](#data-and-service-management) for instructions.

-Both versions will leave bdk-cli installed, in the `bdk-cli` directory under the project root.
-The directory can be safely removed to start from scratch, doing so will just require bdk-cli to be re-installed on the next run.
+Both versions will leave `bdk-cli` and `rgb-contracts` installed, in the respsective directories under the project root.
+The directories can be safely removed to start from scratch, doing so will just require the rust crates to be re-installed on the next run.

 ### Requirements
 - [git]
 - [cargo]
 - [docker]
-- [docker-compose]
+- [docker compose]

 ## Sandbox exploration
-The services started with docker compose simulate a small network with a bitcoin node, an explorer and three RGB nodes.
-These can be used to test and explore the basic functionality of an RGB ecosystem.
+The services started with docker compose simulate a small network with a bitcoin node and an explorer.
+These can be used to support testing and exploring the basic functionality of an RGB ecosystem.

 Check out the manual demo below to get started with example commands.
 Refer to each command's help documentation for additional information.